Best restaurants in Paris

 What should I order?
 The blue cheese burger, with melted bleu d’Auvergne.

 We’ve loved Le Ruisseau since it opened.
-After some heated office debate, we decided Le Ruisseau should pip PNY to the post.
+After some heated office debate, we decided Le Ruisseau should pip PNY to the ‘best burger in Paris’ post.
 Why?
-Located on a street corner, it comes alive at night, with all the action happening around the main counter bar.
+Located on a street corner, it comes alive at night, with all the action taking place around the main counter.
 The long narrow terrace is beyond ideal on a beautiful day, the lager is decent and the service is professional, efficient and fun.
-The quality of the ingredients is a highlight too: buns are made fresh twice a day, beef is from Limousine cows grazed in the fields of Pas-de-Calais and the twice-cooked chips have a melting centre and super crispy edge.
+The quality of the ingredients is stunning too: buns are made fresh twice daily, beef is from Limousin cows from the fields of Pas-de-Calais and the twice-cooked chips have a melting centre and superb crispy edge.
 Burger bliss.

 What should I order?
 The confit duck foie gras, smoked eel and quince.

-This vibrant tribute to French gastronomy is complemented by beautiful Japanese touches.
+From the plates to the décor, everything at this vibrant tribute to French gastronomy comes with a Japanese touch.
 Think edible flowers and a haven of limestone and bleached white beams.

 Who’s it for?
-Anyone in search of good food in the 17th arrondissement.
+Anyone in search of good food in the 17th.

 What should I order?
 Cod with mussels and Jura sausages.